ythuang0522/ExamGrader/README.md

 # ExamGrader

-ExamGrader is a Python application that uses AI to automatically extract questions and answers from PDF files and grade student answers against correct answers.
+ExamGrader is a Python application that uses generative AI to automatically extract handwritten questions and answers from PDF files and grade student answers against correct answers by AI using LLM-generated rubrics.

 ## Features

-- Extract questions and answers from PDF files using Gemini API
+- Extract questions and answers from handwritten, scanned PDF files
-- Parse question scores, tables, and figures
+- Parse question scores, tables, and figures in the question file
-- Grade student answers against correct answers using OpenAI API
 - Automatically generate detailed grading rubrics for each question
+- Grade student handwritten answers against correct answers based on rubrics
 - Generate detailed grading reports with scores, rubrics, and reasons
 - Support for multiple grading rounds to ensure fairness
-- Batch processing of multiple student answer files
 - Web interface for easy file upload and grading management
 - Built-in jailbreak detection to identify potential AI prompt attacks in student answers
+- Automatic partitioning of multi-student, handwritten answers into individual student files

 ## Installation